Measurement of Many-Body Quantum Correlations in Superconducting Circuits: Summary and Outlook

 \section{Summary and Outlook}

-In this work, we have proposed a probe circuit capable of measuring quantum correlations in analog quantum simulators built from superconducting circuits.
-This probe can detect the effects of squeezing, an inherently quantum mechanical effect.
-The capabilities of the probe were explored in a particularly simple system: an LC-ladder with a quantum impurity.
-This system shares many similarities with recent experiments involving a quantum impurity in a photonic cavity~\cite{mehta_down-conversion_2023,kuzmin_inelastic_2021}.
+We have proposed a probe circuit capable of measuring quantum correlations $\langle \phi_i \phi_j \rangle$ in analog quantum simulators built from superconducting circuits.
+The capabilities of the probe were explored for a cavity with a quantum impurity, a system that has garnered considerable recent attention~\cite{mehta_down-conversion_2023,kuzmin_inelastic_2021}.
+We focused on the probe's ability to detect the effects of squeezing arising from inelastic scattering from a quantum impurity.
+The detailed estimates of experimental parameters provided show that the probe is achievable with current technology.

+While we have focused on a weakly coupled system, the proposed probe will be particularly important to the study of strongly coupled systems that may not be well understood theoretically.
+In such cases, the measurement of $\langle \phi_i \rangle$ would probe the system's quasiparticle spectrum, while measurement of correlation functions would potentially allow the identification of various types of quantum order.
+Recent proposals for analog quantum simulations of various physical systems are numerous, including the sine-Gordon model~\cite{roy_quantum_2021}, photon condensates~\cite{cian_photon_2019}, the Mott insulator to superfluid transition~\cite{zheng_superfluidmott-insulator_2017}, as well as supersolids~\cite{jin_photon_2013}.
 The ability to measure correlation functions has been a boon to quantum simulators based on cold atoms~\cite{gluza_quantum_2020,tajik_experimental_2023, tajik_verification_2023}.
-The proposed probe offers similar capabilities that would significantly expand the power of superconducting circuits based simulators.
+The proposed probe offers similar capabilities and would significantly expand the power and scope of superconducting circuit-based simulators.

-To make the analysis tractable, we focused on a weakly coupled system.
-However, the proposed probe will be particularly important in strongly coupled systems, for which there is no good theoretical understanding.
-In such cases, the measurement of $\langle \phi_i(t) \rangle$ would reveal the energy and nature of long-lived quasiparticles.
-The measurement of quantum correlations is crucial for distinguishing various types of quantum order.
-The proposals for analog quantum simulations include a broad spectrum of physical systems, including the sine-Gordon model~\cite{roy_quantum_2021}, photon condensates~\cite{cian_photon_2019}, the Mott insulator to superfluid transition~\cite{zheng_superfluidmott-insulator_2017}, as well as supersolids~\cite{jin_photon_2013}.
-Given the importance of correlations in identifying and distinguishing quantum phases, the probe considered here has the potential to enhance the scope of analog quantum simulations.